Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-ntlmrelayxproxy.md

 ### Step 4

 In the last step Ntlmrelayx then gets a hit from Elish$ as shown and adds the delegation rights to our evilpc$ allowing use control over the Elish$ machine we have our beacon on.
-Workstation takeover of Elish$ can then be achieved using the normal http://getST.py approach
+Workstation takeover of Elish$ can then be achieved using the normal getST approach

 <img src="{{ "/assets/img/Result.JPG" | prepend: site.baseurl }}" />